TimmyV117/Simulations/README.md

 ## To Recreate / Run

 Run the `Makefile` inside each project folder.
-Projects were conducted in 2017 so, build is based on python 3.6
+Python files marked as `main.py` indicate the singular script to use to reproduce results.
+However, there are other notebooks and files that can be explored to understand further analysis.